jaduplansti/Trayced/README.md

 # Trayced
-A Disassembler And A Hex Viewer Using Capstone And Air.
+A Disassembler And A Hex Viewer Using Capstone And Oxygen.